Sav22999/Sav22999/README.md

 I'm currently programming 💻, swimming 🏊‍‍‍♂️, studying 📚 or sleeping 😴

-🆕🆕 Do you use the "CV Project" app?
-From the 21st May to 1st August (UTC Rome) you can make a donation (minimum 20€) and, as my personal gratitude, I'll send a "stickers pack" to you freely.
-Learn more about this initiative here: https://www.saveriomorelli.com/commonvoice/get-stickers/.
-All the earnings will be invested in the app 😍

 Pinned projects:
 - 🤖 _app_ [**Donate your voice: CV Project**](https://github.com/Sav22999/common-voice-android)
 - 😛 _add-on_ [**Emoji**](https://github.com/Sav22999/emoji)